-As the global pandemic continues, leaders of small businesses are having to make some tough decisions in the face of financial hardship, not the least of which is how—or if—to keep your current workforce on the payroll.
+Through the pandemic and other changes, leaders of small businesses have had to make some tough decisions in the face of financial hardship, not the least of which is how—or if—to keep your current workforce on the payroll.
 Do you maintain every employee and try to power through, or do you implement a reduction in force—otherwise known as a layoff?
 We want you to know, there are alternatives to layoffs.

 1. Voluntary time off